 - Breakfast Burrito: This isn't a Hot Pocket.
 It's a super fast and yummy breakfast to take with you.
-Sub out the tofu for beans or seitan for a soy-free version.
+Potatoes, beans, rice and guacamole.
+What more could you want for breakfast?

 - Tiramisu Pancakes: Yeah.
 It's the crafty work of chef Chloe Coscarelli and it's one to make when you have to satisfy nonvegans for breakfast.
 They will flip out.

-- Broccoli Quiche: Quiche is the perfect brunch recipe as it’s sweet and savory and totally filling.
-Serve this one up with a side of fresh fruits and a cup of Earl Grey and you're in business.
+- Vegetable Quiche: Quiche is the perfect brunch recipe as it’s sweet and savory and totally filling.
+Serve this one up with a side of fresh fruits or a light green salad you're in business.